 A number of bills sponsored by Senator Bivins – covering ethics, local schools, law enforcement, protecting consumers from identity theft, and safe disposal of household hazardous wastes – have been passed by lawmakers.
 The 45th District Senator also finished all of his fiscal years with money to spare in his legislative account – which he returned to the state’s coffers.

 In 2013, Senator Bivins was named Whip on the Senate Republican leadership team.
 The role of Whip is to ensure discipline, order and attendance in Caucus meetings.
 He also served as Assistant Senate Republican Leader in 2014.

-The 45th District Senator serves as Republican Spokesperson for the Local Government Committee.
+The 45th District Senator serves as Republican Spokesperson for the Criminal Law Committee.

-He is also a member of the Criminal Law, Human Services, Insurance, Government
+He is also a member of the Human Services, Insurance, Government

 He serves on the Joint Committee on Government Reform, which is working to restore integrity to state government.

 He is a member of the board for the Legislative Information System, the legislative support service agency responsible for providing the computer services and technical guidance required by the General Assembly and its committees, commissions and agencies.